 Kansas State University

-Manhattan boasts over a dozen trails.
-You can enjoy these trails by walking, biking, running, and even on horseback.
-It has a number of cultural, historical, and environmental museums.
+It has several cultural, historical, and environmental museums.
 Golf lovers will enjoy the four local courses.
 There are also five disc golf courses in the area.
 Other popular outdoor activities include kayaking, fishing, zip lining, and swimming.

 College students love Manhattan for its thriving arts and culture scene.
 This includes The Beach Museum of Fine Arts and the SNW Gallery.
-Live music performances can be heard at McCain Auditorium, Manhattan Arts Center, and Wareham Opera House.
+Live music performances can be heard at:

 This small town’s walkability and accessible public transportation perks don’t hurt either.
 It’s regularly placed alongside The University of Kansas in Lawrence, Kansas as one of the best college towns in the United States.